Want to claim 6 FREE stocks? Head over to Webull to get started.

 - How to Buy GM Stock Using a Broker

 - Best Online Brokers

 Overview: General Motors and Stock History

 Headquartered in Detroit, Michigan, General Motors has been the largest motor vehicle manufacturer during most of the past century, though by 2008, Japanese automaker Toyota Motors surpassed GM as the largest automaker in the world.
 GM stock was also replaced by Cisco Systems in the DJIA in the same year.
-The stock continued its collapse through 2009, trading below $1 per share on May 29, 2009, the lowest the stock had traded since 1933.
+GM is trading at $58.52, which is $25.52 above its $33 IPO price in 2010.

 Check out a few fast facts about GM’s timeline through history:

 - In the wake of the 2008 financial crisis, the Bush administration announced a plan in December of 2008 to aid GM.
 Despite the government loan, GM claimed it had $173 billion in debt and filed for Chapter 11 bankruptcy protection.

 - By 2010, GM discontinued its Saturn and Pontiac brands and sold Saab and other foreign assets.
 When the sales were complete, GM was left with four U.S. divisions: Buick, Cadillac, Chevrolet and GMC.

 - GM decided to once again offer shares to the public once it downsized.
 On November 17, 2010, GM raised $20.1 billion in an initial public offering (IPO) of stock at $33 per share.